 What if we don’t want to carry on with the study?

-You are free to withdraw your child from all or part of the study at any time.
-You can withdraw the DNA sample and information that have already been collected, or simply stop any involvement in the future.
-Please note that it will not be possible to remove any information that has been already been anonymised and used in research analysis.
+You can stop your child being part of all or part of the study at any time without giving a reason.
+You can withdraw the DNA sample and information that have already been collected, or simply stop any future participation in the study.
+Information that has already been used in the research cannot be removed.

-In the event of the death of a participant, data and samples provided by the donor would continue to be available for use in the study in perpetuity.
+If you or your child dies, the data and samples that have been provided would continue to be available for use in the study in perpetuity.

 What if there is a problem?